Can You Manage Bipolar Disorder Without Medication?

 Managing Bipolar II or Bipolar I Without Medication

-In short, in almost all of the above cases, evidence is only preliminary and only available for adjunctive to traditional, medication treatment(see also Natural Herbs, Supplements for Bipolar Disorder).
+In short, in almost all of the above cases, the evidence is only preliminary and only available for adjunctive to traditional, medication treatment(see also Natural Herbs, Supplements for Bipolar Disorder).
 While it is understandable that some people may want to manage bipolar disorder without medication, it’s just typically not possible.